-This falsehood appeared across headlines in numerous major media in 2019.
+This falsehood, which I discuss in my talk up at TED.com, appeared across headlines in numerous major media in 2019.
 It’s a misreading of a sentence in a news release.
-And the sentence in the news release is also inaccurate, though in a different way.
+And, to make things even more confusing, the sentence in the news release was also inaccurate, though in a different way.

 All these figures are still large and highlight important concerns.
 We need to know the characteristics of men who are avoiding mentoring, and other important interactions, with women so that we can address this and work to fix these problems.
 Where are they getting their information from?
 What messaging can help alleviate their worries so this does not happen?
 The answers to these questions and more will help a great deal.